Grand Cayman: 2015, July 11th to 18th

 The only thing I could want would be unlimited bottom time.
 Year-round 80-degree water temperatures and visibility often exceeding 150 feet makes diving conditions exceptional most of the year.
 There are more than 250 dive sites; pristine reefs dramatic drop offs and sheer deep walls as well as legendary shipwrecks to explore.

 I choose Divetech because when I’m thinking about the kids its 100% about dive training, and superior safety.
 “DiveTech,” The name really says it all.
-From Seal team, open water certifications, wreck diver, deep diver and all the way to dive instructor, they offer the full range of certifications as well as Tech courses, free-diving courses and now, SASY swim school for kids age 5a d up.
+From PADI Seal Team, open water certifications, wreck diver, deep diver and all the way to dive instructor, they offer the full range of certifications as well as Tech courses, free-diving courses and now, SASY swim school for kids age 5a d up.
 This PADI 5-star and Tech operation caters to all divers, young, old, beginner or advanced divers.
-At the end of the week, the endless divers smiles says it all.

 I personally have 30 or 40 favorite dives in Grand Cayman, but my top two would be, the Kittiwake wreck dive with the kids, this is new to the Cayman Islands largely due to the persistence of Nancy Easterbrook owner of DiveTech who made this long awaited wreck dive come to life.
 The Kittiwake is 250 foot long and 46 foot wide, sitting in some 60 foot of crystal clear water, where she settled on a white sandy bottom, perfectly posed for pictures.